emgarten/Sleet/README.md

 # Sleet

-Sleet is a command line tool to generate NuGet v3 static feeds.
+Sleet is a cross platform command line tool to generate NuGet v3 static feeds.

 ##### Features
 * Add and remove packages from a feed.